LeaDalibard/angular-workshop/README.md

 ### Make your first Component :

-1. In this component we are gonna display the list of all our famous people, in the terminal type :
+1. We are gonna make a Famous People List component, where we are gonna display the list of all our famous people.
+In the terminal type :
  `ng generate component famous-people-list`
  (or  : `ng g cfamous-people-list`)

  You now have a folder with a template, a style and ts files for this component!

  2. Now go back to app.component.html and modify it to have :

  ```
  <div class="container">
   <div class="row">